marcolunardi/marcolunardi.github.io/_posts/2015-4-7-First-Post.md

 title: Marco Lunardi's Blog
 ---

-## Bootcamp First Post
+## Data Science Bootcamp - First Project!
+(Benson)

-So many interesting findings in movie industry through my first individual "Luther" project!
+It turns out that the most crowded Subway Station in NYC is 34 St. Penn!
+And that Friday is much less crowded with respect to the other weekdays.
+Short weeks in New York?

-See my Metis repository on Github!
+See my Metis repository on my Github for the Python code!